pyTooling/Actions/doc/JobTemplate/Documentation/SphinxDocumentation.rst

 Disable HTML website generation and HTML artifact
   If parameter :ref:`JOBTMPL/SphinxDocumentation/Input/html_artifact` is empty, no HTML website will be generated and uploaded.
-Disable LaTeX document generation and laTeX artifact If parameter :ref:`JOBTMPL/SphinxDocumentation/Input/latex_artifact` is empty, no LaTeX document will be generated and uploaded.
+Disable LaTeX document generation and LaTeX artifact If parameter :ref:`JOBTMPL/SphinxDocumentation/Input/latex_artifact` is empty, no LaTeX document will be generated and uploaded.